mr-s8/skydiving-altimeter-simulator/README.md

 # skydiving-altimeter-simulator
-This program simulates a skydive.
+This program simulates the behavior of an electronic altimeter during a skydive.
 It should help to internalize regular height checks.
 In later versions, you should be able to practice making decisions in emergency situations.
+The design of the altimeter is based on the Viso 2+ from Larsen & Brusgaard.

+## ❗ New version:
+- All GUI updates now run on the Swing Event Dispatch Thread (EDT), making the application fully thread-safe and stable.
+- The project now follows a clean Model–View–Controller design
+- Instead of fixed per-tick updates, the simulator now uses delta-time–based physics, similar to a game engine:
+  - Acceleration depends on gravity and air resistance
+  - Velocity evolves continuously
+  - Altitude is integrated from velocity
+  - Parachute opening is modeled using changing drag over time

 ## ToDo